202419014/Geospatial-agricultural-Land-Value-Productivity-intelligence-system/README.md

 - **Soil rasters** for clay, sand, silt, pH, organic carbon, nitrogen extraction

 The Random Forest model (`rf_model.pkl`) is auto-generated on first run if not present.
+> Note: The dataset included is a small sample for demonstration purposes.
+The system is designed to work with larger, real-world datasets.

 ---